rulewis/journey-optimizer.en/help/using/suppression-lists.md

 ## Suppression list management {#suppression-list-management}

-The Customer Journey Management suppression list gathers email addresses and domains that are suppressed across all mailings **in a single client environment**, meaning specific to an IMS organization ID associated with a sandbox ID.
+The Journey Optimizer suppression list gathers email addresses and domains that are suppressed across all mailings **in a single client environment**, meaning specific to an IMS organization ID associated with a sandbox ID.

 The suppression list allows you to automatically collect:
 * Email addresses that are invalid, or that consistently soft-bounce and could adversely affect your email reputation if you continue to include them in your deliveries.